Mathematics Curriculum Intent

 We purposely plan a coherent and sequenced curriculum to enable our students to grasp and link progressively more complex mathematical concepts.
 Careful consideration is given to the learning journey of our students from KS2 through to KS5 and beyond.
 Our curriculum exceeds national curriculum expectations and exam board specifications because we choose to teach more challenging aspects of mathematics, whilst providing ambitious historical, cultural and current contexts to foster a deep interest and widely connected understanding.

-Our passionate subject experts deliberately sequence learning, starting with skilful instruction, guidance through new concepts, modelling reasoning, logical thinking and promoting high levels of literacy and oracy to deliberately practice using mathematical language to explain their reasoning.
+Our passionate subject experts deliberately sequence learning, starting with skillful instruction, guidance through new concepts, modelling reasoning, logical thinking and promoting high levels of literacy and oracy to deliberately practice using mathematical language to explain their reasoning.
 Through carefully planned questioning and feedback teachers pitch lessons to the needs of their students so they are simultaneously challenged and supported within a learning culture built on trust that encourages students to push themselves out of their thinking comfort zones every lesson.

 We provide a stimulating learning environment where every child will experience teaching that will support them to grow into confident mathematicians who can: